 Add sugar to your fruit mixture.
 After the added sugar, bring the hot jam to a rolling boil.
 Boil for 1 minute.

 Remove from heat.
 Remove any foam from the top.

-Ladle your homemade blackberry jam right away into a sterilized jar, leaving about a half inch headspace at the top.
+Carefully ladle the hot jam into sterilized jars, leaving about a half inch headspace at the top to allow for expansion.

-We are doing what is known as water-bath canning, so you will now place your jars into boiling water (the hot water bath).
+We are doing what is known as water-bath canning, so you will now place each sterilized jar into boiling water (the hot water bath).

 Be sure to cover your canning jars with water by 1-2 inches.
 Add more warm water if needed to your canning pot.
 Cover the pot.

 Your jars of jam will need a processing time of 10 minutes.
 Continue with the next batch.